Dicastery for Institutes of Consecrated Life and Societies of Apostolic Life: Leadership

-The current Prefect is João Cardinal Braz de Aviz.
-The current Secretary is Archbishop José Rodríguez Carballo, O.F.M.
-The two Undersecretaries of the Congregation have been Father Pier Luigi Nava, S.S.M. since 27 November 2018 and Sister Carmen Ros Nortes, a member of the Sisters of Our Lady of Consolation, since 23 February 2018.
+Since 6 January 2025, the Prefect has been Sister Simona Brambilla and the Pro-Prefect has been Cardinal Ángel Fernández Artime; the two undersecretaries are Father Pier Luigi Nava, S.S.M. and Sister Carmen Ros Nortes, a member of the Sisters of Our Lady of Consolation.

+Until the appointment of Fernández Artime as pro-prefect, that title was assigned on a temporary basis to a prelate who was not yet a cardinal and his title became prefect when he became a cardinal.
+Now that prefect need not be a cardinal or even a cleric, its significance awaits clarification.

-On 8 July 2019, in naming 21 new members to the Congregation, Pope Francis included women for the first time. all seven of them were superiors of their orders: Six are leaders of international religious orders, and one leads an institute of consecrated laywomen: Kathleen Appler, Yvonne Reungoat, Françoise Massy, Luigia Coccia, Simona Brambilla, Rita Calvo Sanz and Olga Krizova.
+On 8 July 2019, in naming 21 new members to the Congregation, Pope Francis included women for the first time.
+All seven of them were superiors of their orders: six are leaders of international religious orders, and one leads an institute of consecrated laywomen: Kathleen Appler, Yvonne Reungoat, Françoise Massy, Luigia Coccia, Simona Brambilla, Rita Calvo Sanz and Olga Krizova.
 Catherine Clifford, of Saint Paul University in Ottawa, said "The recent move of Pope Francis represents a new and significant development in that it would give women a deliberative voice in the governing body of the congregation, which until now has been the domain of cardinals, bishops, and the heads of men's religious orders."